inspire-eu-validation/metadata/A.22.IR33..IR34.ds.access.use.md

 Descriptions of terms and conditions, including where applicable, the corresponding fees shall be provided through this element or a link (URL) where these terms and conditions are described.
+The content will need to be checked manually.

 **Reference(s)**